Adam Sayers enters his seventh season as head coach of the ETSU women's soccer team after being introduced on Jan. 28, 2011.

 In his first year at ETSU, Sayers took the women's soccer program to never-before-seen heights.
-Sayers led the Lady Bucs to a 12-5-1 (7-1-1 A-Sun) record en route to the program's first-ever share of the Atlantic Sun regular season championship.
-Through ETSU's championship campaign, the Lady Bucs set the new program record for goals (43) and points (118) in a season, earning multiple postseason awards as Genna Petersen was named the program's first Atlantic Sun Player of the Year and Jenna Caudle was named Freshman of the Year.
-Coaching the Lady Bucs to one of their most successful seasons in program history, including a No. 2 seed in the conference tournament, Sayers was voted A-Sun Coach of the Year.
+Sayers led the Bucs to a 12-5-1 (7-1-1 A-Sun) record en route to the program's first-ever share of the Atlantic Sun regular season championship.
+Through ETSU's championship campaign, the Bucs set the new program record for goals (43) and points (118) in a season, earning multiple postseason awards as Genna Petersen was named the program's first Atlantic Sun Player of the Year and Jenna Caudle was named Freshman of the Year.
+Coaching the Bucs to one of their most successful seasons in program history, including a No. 2 seed in the conference tournament, Sayers was voted A-Sun Coach of the Year.

 Sayers came to Johnson City, Tenn. from the University of South Florida where he served as an assistant coach from 2009-10.
 As the top assistant for head coach Denise Schilte-Brown, Sayers helped guide the Bulls to 14 wins and the program’s first-ever NCAA Tournament appearance and win in 2010.